 Make the sauce: Add the spices and season well then pour in the tomatoes and bring to a simmer until thickened.

-Finish the stew: Add the beans and cook for another 10 minutes then serve with crusty bread.
+Finish the stew: Add the beans and cook for another 10 minutes, wilt in the kale then serve with crusty bread.

 Equipment you need to make this recipe…